itsmoeenahmad/AI-Summarizer/README.md

 # AI-Summarizer
-Online application for summarizing the user provided text.
-It is developed using python frameworks langchain &amp; streamlit with hugging face free LLM Model.
+Online Application for Summarizing the user provided text.
+It is developed using python frameworks langchain & streamlit with hugging face free LLM Model.